bestdev111/help/README.md

 # Help 'for all the things'

 Here is a help file 'for all the things'.
 Good luck!

+By the way, here is a [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 # Bash Alias

 ```